• Alzheimer’s disease

 Age 65: $458 $117

 Age 75: $1,000 $432

-Because 18 States allow the use of medical marijuana, 2 States, so far, allow the recreational use of marijuana and based on all of the other info above, I definitely have A LOT of ammunition to negotiate all marijuana life insurance cases now and I believe more and more insurance companies will start offering better rates to many recreational pot smokers.
+Because 18 states still allow the use of medical marijuana, so far two states allow the recreational use of marijuana.
+Based on all of the other information above, I definitely have A LOT of ammunition to negotiate all marijuana life insurance cases now, and I believe more and more insurance companies will start offering better rates to recreational pot smokers.

-So if you do smoke and need life insurance or if you’ve been paying too much for your life insurance because of marijuana use, now is the time for you to save money on your life insurance.
+If you do smoke and need life insurance, or if you’ve been paying too much for your life insurance because of marijuana use, now is the time for you to save money on it.

-Click the link above to get an accurate life insurance quote as a marijuana smoker or simply call me at 1-800-380-3533 or email me at email@example.com to get more information.
+Click the link above to get an accurate life insurance quote as a marijuana smoker, call me at 1-800-380-3533, or email me at firstname.lastname@example.org to get more information.

-Any information you provide to me is only between you and me and I will not share your name or any identifying info with ANYONE else.
-The info you provide to me will allow me to get you accurate quotes and choose best insurance company for you, then you can decide to apply or not.
-Then only at the time you decide to apply will you need to provide your identity to the best insurance company for you.
+Any information you provide to me is only between you and me, and I will not share your name or any identifying information with ANYONE else.
+The information you provide to me will allow me to get you accurate quotes and choose the best insurance company for you.
+From there you can decide whether to apply or not.
+Only at the time you decide to apply will you need to provide your identity to the best insurance company for you.